 Call 2-1-1 (or 206-461-3610 for TTY) to ask about agencies in your area that give emergency help to cover rent.

 If you have all the money listed in the eviction judgment (rent + fees + court costs + attorneys' fees), contact the landlord (or landlord's lawyer) to let them know you want to pay to reinstate the lease and you plan to file a "Motion to Reinstate."

 After you pay the landlord (or if you offer all the money and the landlord refuses to accept it), you can file your Motion to Reinstate at the courthouse.
 Ask the court clerk how to schedule a hearing in front of a judge about your Motion.
 At that hearing, you should ask the judge to sign the sample Order #1.
-If the judge approves your motion, the sheriff’s notice should be stopped and you should get to stay.
-You may have to give the sheriff a copy of the judge’s order.
+If the judge approves your motion and signs that order, the sheriff's notice should be stopped and you should get to stay.
+You may have to give the sheriff a copy of the judge's order.
 You will then have to keep paying all your rent on time every month, or the landlord may evict you again.

 Filing a Motion to Reinstate may be difficult.
 Try to get legal help as soon as possible (see contact information below).

-If you were evicted only because you owed back-rent, and you have the ability to get caught up in rent within 90 days, you can ask for a payment plan, through a formal request to the judge, called a “Motion to Stay the Writ of Restitution and for a Payment Plan.”
+If you were evicted only because you owed back-rent, and you have the ability to get caught up in rent within 90 days, you can ask for a payment plan, through a formal request to the judge, called a "Motion to Stay the Writ of Restitution and for a Payment Plan."
 See RCW 59.18.410(3) and the sample Motion #2 and Order #2 by downloading the packet.